 Additional reading and photographs:

 By summer 2017 it became obvious that whilst London was still buying new buses none of these included the SRM variant.
-However at least some (if not all) of the SRM buses which have already been delivered are in passenger service in North London.

-This seems to mark the end of the New Bus For London / New Routemaster construction and roll-out phase, as no other town or city has purchased any of them - nor any of the SRM variants.
+This marked the end of the New Bus For London / New Routemaster construction and roll-out phase, as no other town or city has purchased any of them - nor any of the SRM variants.
 Not even Leeds, where bus operator First Group borrowed one of the NRM buses to use as part of a marketing campaign to show how bus travel in Leeds could be improved.
 It is now thought likely that the real aim in Leeds was solely to stifle the implementation of a Bus Rapid Transit service (using zero emission trolleybuses) which they might not have won the contract to operate and therefore would have acted as a commercial rival to the services which they offer to the travelling public.

 Even though no more are being built, the NBFL / NRM buses which are currently in service in London will continue in service for as long as their commercial life permits.
 For this reason they will benefit from half - life refurbishment and upgrades, as required to keep them available for front line services in Central London.
 One already planned upgrade will see the oldest of these buses being modified to meet the latest air pollution standards.
 To recap, these standards became more stringent after several hundred NBFL buses had already entered passenger service.